Rate of Return: Average Isn’t Real

 The Fallacy of Expecting the Future to Mimic the Past

 Even as we account for all the factors to understand past real returns, it still doesn’t give any certainty for the future.
 The future is uncharted territory.
-We can’t guarantee that it will model the past.
-If we could, which timeframe would we know was about to be repeated?

 Since average returns are different than real returns, and the past is different from the future, can you see the absurdity in assuming that the next 30 years of real returns will look like any other past 30-year average?